Purpose of CryLobby

 - ICryStats: Handles persistent stats and leader board types of operations.

 - ICryTCPService: Basic TCP implementation (used for telemetry).

-- ICryFriends: Used to specify Friends list management such as list friends or send game invite.
+- ICryFriends: Friends list management - list friends, send game invite.

 - ICryLobbyUI: Access to xmb - show gamercards, show friends list, set rich presence.

-Due to differences in third party functionality, an additional callback may be executed at any time.
+Due to differences in 3rd party functionality, an additional callback may be executed at any time.

 CryLobbyConfigurationCallback is used to provide details about your game that are not exposed via the normal API.

 Game can register as being interested in events.
-For example, the Player connected to LIVE, ethernet cable removed, game invite received.
+In example the Player connected to LIVE, ethernet cable removed, game invite received.

 Most functions in CryLobby and subsystems return an error code.

 These error codes also returned in callback functions.
 A full list can be found in ICryLobby.h